-The first time I tried rakija I was 18 years old.
+The first time I tried rakija (rakija pronunciation – ra-kee-ya) I was 18 years old.
 I’d just started my first year of university and I met a Bulgarian guy who had brought a plastic water bottle full of homemade alcohol with him to the UK.
-The mixture, a potent brandy made from grapes, was like nothing I’d ever tried before.
+The clear liquid, made from grapes, was like nothing I’d ever tried before.
 Just one sip of it would make your eyes water.
 Its name?
-Rakija
+Rakija.

 1. Rakija comes in all flavours

 No matter your preference, there will be a flavour of rakija to suit your needs.
 Where other kinds of alcohol are limited in this way (most beer just tastes like…beer), rakija can taste of anything from pear to honey, peach to rasberry, apricot to plum.
 Whatever your pallet prefers, there will be a rakija to suit your taste.

 My personal favourites are the apricot and honey varieties, but grape and plum are the strongest and most common.